 We’ve grown accustomed to hearing that we are ‘living in interesting times’, as things are turned upside down by COVID-19.
-The saying “may you live in interesting times” was erroneously claimed, in an early and ironic examples of fake news, to be a proverb of Chinese origin.
+The saying “may you live in interesting times” was erroneously claimed, in an early and ironic example of fake news, to be a proverb of Chinese origin.

 The expression was used in a speech in 1936 by the British statesman, Sir Austen Chamberlain, in which he claimed a member of the Foreign Office had told him that “there was a Chinese curse which took the form of saying, ‘may you live in interesting times’.
 There is no doubt that the curse has fallen on us,” Chamberlain said.
 “We move from one crisis to another.
 We suffer one disturbance and shock after another.”

 As the possibility dawns on us that the COVID war may not be ‘over before Christmas’ – as the optimists in 1914 thought – every sector of society is asking: what will be the ‘new normal’?
 Questions are being asked about how we build personal, communal, and economic self-reliance and resilience over the long term.

 When it comes to school education, the issue of remote learning and ‘lost learning’ dominates discussion.
 But what of education’s role as a force for social and cultural resilience and revitalisation?

 The social role of art is useful to consider.
 In this most pragmatic of times, what role does art play?
 One of the first cities in Italy to go into COVID-19 lockdown was Venice.
 Last year it hosted the 58th International Art Exhibition, with the unintentionally prescient title, May You Live in Interesting Times.